aaftab-ansari-15/AI-Pipeline-Workflow/README.md

 **Live Working Link:** [Click here]()
 **Project Demo:** [Watch on Loom](https://www.loom.com/share/877b2ce110eb47ec9155eefb20890d49)

-This project implements an AI Pipeline Workflow Builder — a modular, node-based interface for visually constructing data and LLM pipelines.
-It combines a React + React Flow frontend for interactive graph creation with a FastAPI backend that validates and analyzes pipeline structures.

 ---

 ## Overview

-The application allows users to create custom pipelines by connecting various types of nodes, including input, output, LLM, and text nodes.
+- The application allows users to create custom pipelines by connecting various types of nodes, including input, output, LLM, and text nodes.
-Each node type supports custom handles (connections) and variable-based linking that automatically generates edges between dependent nodes.
+- Each node type supports custom handles (connections) and variable-based linking that automatically generates edges between dependent nodes.
+- This project implements an AI Pipeline Workflow Builder — a modular, node-based interface for visually constructing data and LLM pipelines.
+- It combines a React + React Flow frontend for interactive graph creation with a FastAPI backend that validates and analyzes pipeline structures.

 ---